rthacku1/danhammer-site/r/_posts/2015-10-29-differential-eq.markdown

 ![](/images/differential-animated-schaefer.gif)

-The Jacobian for this system, evaluated at the equilibrium is:
+The Jacobian for this system evaluated at the equilibrium is:

 $$
 \left(